asullivan42/CapstoneTwo/README.md

 ## 9. Credits

-Thanks to David Arango PhD. my Springboard mentor Olivia Ongpin my friend and realtor who gave me advice in what to look at for home buying and my family for supporting my work on this project and transitioning over to being a full time DataScientist
+Thanks to David Arango PhD. my Springboard mentor and Olivia Ongpin my friend and realtor who gave me advice in what to look at for home buying.
+Of course my family for supporting my work on this project and transitioning over to being a full time DataScientist